Tick Control Northern Beaches, Sydney, Australia

 10. Check yourself and your pets regularly: Remember, while these measures can help reduce the risk of ticks in your yard, it’s important to remain vigilant and perform regular tick checks on yourself, family members, and pets, especially after spending time in outdoor areas where ticks may be present.

 If you have specific concerns about dog tick control in your local area, I recommend consulting with local pest control professionals or authorities who can provide tailored advice based to remove a tick from your pet, advice on your region and tick species prevalent in your area.

 The Pittwater RSL Club – well established and bustling hub for activity and socialising.

 Ticks – Why you should be worried!

 Ticks have become a fairly common inhabitant of the Sydney region.
-They are predominantly found along the Northern shore line area however, pets have been found with them from many other suburbs.
-The notorious Paralysis Tick (l. holocylus) is found all the way along the east coast and inland ranging up to 50KM!
+They are predominantly found along the North Shore area however, pets have been found with them from many other suburbs.
+The notorious Paralysis Tick (lxodes holocylus) is found all the way along the east coast and inland ranging up to 50KM!